zNaLa/docs/docs/FAQ-doc2.md

 5. Finally you can press `Save` and you're good to go.

 ### How can I donate to Support Rythm?
 Do you enjoy/love Rythm?
-Want to help Rythm in funds?
 You can donate to us today!

 1. You can donate by [clicking here](https://rythmbot.co/donate?d)
-+ You will get awesome perks such as **Play songs that are longer than 3 hours** and **Get a cool donators role on the official bots discord .** You'll unlock more perks when you upgrade to different Tiers.
++ You will get awesome perks such as **Volume control**, **A role in our Discord server**, **Audio Effects**, **Autoplay**, **Songs longer than 3 hours** and more

-### What do I get when I donate to Rythm?
-Donating to Rythm helps us a lot.
-If you're interested in donating [click here](https://rythmbot.co/donate?do).

-**Starter Pack ($5)**
-+ Know that you are awesome!
-+ Activate rewards for **1** server or user
-+ AutoPlay™
-+ Effects changes
-+ Volume control
-+ Play songs that are longer than **3 hours**.
-+ Get a cool donators role on the official bots discord

-**Supporter Pack ($10)**
-+ Know that you are awesome!
-+ Activate rewards for **2** servers or users
-+ AutoPlay™
-+ Effects changes
-+ Volume control
-+ Play songs that are longer than **3 hours**.
-+ Get a cool donators role on the official bots discord

-**Awesome Pack ($15)**
-+ Know that you are awesome!
-+ Activate rewards for **5** servers or users
-+ Get to test BETA features (No promises on anything interesting)
-+ AutoPlay™
-+ Effects changes
-+ Volume control
-+ Get global donator perks
-+ Play songs that are longer than **3 hours**.
-+ Get a cool donators role on the official bots discord

 ### How can I see all of Rythm's Commands?
-You can see all of Rythm's commands by either doing `!help` or `!commands`.

-1. You can also visit our commands page by [clicking here](https://rythmbot.co/commands).
+1. You can visit our commands page by [Clicking here](https://rythmbot.co/commands).
-2. In order for __any__ commands to work hile using Rythm __you must__ make sure that the prefix is at the beginning of any command you use.
-Rythm's default prefix is known to be `!`.
+2. In order for commands to work while using Rythm, make sure that the prefix is at the beginning of any command you use.
+Rythm's default prefix is `!`.

 ### How can I add a Second Rythm to my server?
-Due to high demand we have added the ability to add a second Rythm to your server allowing for twice the music.
+Due to high demand we have added the ability to add a second Rythm to your server.

-1. If you are in need of a Second Rythm within your server you can invite Rythm 2 by [clicking here](https://rythmbot.co/rythm2).
+If you are in need of a second Rythm you can invite Rythm 2 by [Clicking here](https://rythmbot.co/rythm2).

 ### How can I change the location of Rythm Announcing Songs?
-Rythm will announce songs in the channel the command is used.
-Look below to see how to change the location of the announces of songs.
+Rythm will announce songs in the channel the first command is used.

-1. Let's say you used the `!play Song_URL` and/or `!summon` command in the channel `#music-commands`.
-In `#music-command` Rythm will start announcing songs in the channel in which you used the command.
+1. Let's say you used the `!play <Song>` or the `!summon` command in the channel `#music`.
+Rythm will start announcing songs in that channel.
-2. If you would like to change th location of the song announcements, you can do `!disconnect` and use `!play Song_URL` and/or `!summon` in a different channel within your server.
+2. If you would like to change the location of the song announcements, you can do `!join` the desired channel.

-### How can I view more than page using the queue command?
+### How can I view more than one page using the queue command?
-You can view more than one queue pages by doing the following below.
+You can view more than one queue page by doing the following below.

 1. To view more queue pages `!queue <Page Number>`.
     + **Example:** `!queue 2`